 See a therapist

-A therapist can help you work through your feelings and make you realize how to deal with husband’s infidelity.
-Whether you decide to end your marriage or not, or if you just don’t know what to do, a therapist can support you.
+A therapist can help you work through your feelings and make you realize how to deal with your husband’s infidelity.

 Go, stay with a friend, or take a road trip and check into a hotel.
 You might even decide to get back to nature with a night spent camping.

 A night away will help you clear your head and focus just on yourself for a while.